Dog-Friendly Temecula: Wine, Food, and a Tail-Wagging Time

 Wine (or Beer) With a View at Akash Winery

-Akash Winery is a lively venue gorgeous vineyard views and a resort vibe.
-It’s designed to be a primarily outdoor experience, which makes it an ideal place to start your wine country weekend with your furry family.
-Taste some wine or grab a beer — they brew their own — and listen to live music.
-On some weekends, they even have pooch-focused activities, such as the recent “Woof” and “Santa Paws” events.
+Akash Winery is a lively venue with gorgeous vineyard views and a resort-like feel.
+It’s designed to be a primarily outdoor experience, which makes it an ideal place to spend your wine country weekend with your furry family.
+Taste some wine (the Zinfandel is great) or grab a beer (they brew their own) and listen to live music.
+They even have a few doggie-focused events throughout the year, like the “Santa Paws” party at Christmas time.
 Akash is one of the few wineries that stay open into the early evening.
 You can hang out here as late as 7 pm.
 39730 Calle Contento, Temecula, CA 92591

 Dinner in Old Town Temecula

 When it’s time for dinner, stretch all four legs with a walk around Old Town Temecula.
-Many shops are dog-friendly, so poke your head in and ask.
 While out on your walk, put your name down at 1909 Fluid & Fare in Old Town Temecula.
 With its crowd-pleasing, eclectic menu (Crab & Shrimp Empanadas, Ahi Tartar, Rustic Chicken Risotto) and large patio, 1909 is a good choice for dinner with your pup.
 They have a doggie menu and will bring a water bowl upon request.
 28656 Old Town Front St, Temecula, CA 92590

 Saturday Itinerary